eedahl/tekken-movedb-py/README.md

 * Indicate moves that are not in the in-game movelist
 * Add a character size category, to sort the list accordingly, with regard to character (size) specific combos etc. E.g., Gigas is max size, Ling is smallest, Kuma has short legs that fuck up certain combos etc
 * Add active frames
-*
 * Add recovery frames
+* Look into links for selected moves SUF < 10+frame (dis)advantage
+* Move tracking info, i.e. which direction it tracks
+* Clear all filters
+* Throw breaks for characters like King
 * A gif of the move
 * A quiz mode, where you see a gif of the move and you have to input the correct frame (dis)advantage
 * Show the most commonly used strings/moves and how fast of a punisher is needed to bop it.
-* Look into links.
-SUF < 10+frame (dis)advantage
-* Move tracking info, i.e. which direction it tracks
-* Clear all filters
-* Throw breaks for characters like King